-And to replace the falling bodies of the Taino, who died extracting gold and silver for him, the Admiral birthed the transatlantic slave trade, bringing to the New World in bondage people from the place where human beings were born.
+And to replace the falling bodies of the Taino, who died extracting gold and silver for him, the Admiral birthed the transatlantic slave trade, bringing to the New World in bondage people from the place where people were born.

 Wrote the Admiral to his sponsors, Ferdinand and Isabella:

 What killed the Admiral, this is not known.
-At the time of his death he was presumed to have perished of gout, but gout was then the preferred explanation for any malady involving inflammation of the joints.
+At the time he was presumed to have died of gout, but gout was then the preferred explanation for any malady involving inflammation of the joints.

 Today, however, Science Men believe the Admiral perished of Reiter's Syndrome.
 Typically people develop such a syndrome after an initial bout of diarrhea, or food poisoning.
 It can also be transmitted through sexual contact.

-As the Admiral lay dying in Spain, back in Hispaniola the sort of sexual contact he had initiated there was proceeding apace.
+Back on Hispaniola, as the Admiral lay dying, the sort of sexual contact he had initiated there was proceeding apace.

 "There are plenty of [slave] dealers who go looking about for girls; these from nine to ten are now in demand," the Admiral had written approvingly of child sex-trafficking.